 Organizations around the country offer opportunities for young people to engage beyond the classroom with climate justice issues.

-Browse our regularly-updated list of programs and events that will support your students’ or your child’s environmental justice education.
+Browse the list of programs below that can support your students’ or your child’s environmental justice education.
 Find opportunities that range from specific actions and community service projects to six-week summer camps.

-Form an Action Team, apply for an Action Fellowship, or join the ACE student network.
+Form an Action Team or join the ACE Youth Network.
 This organization offers self-driven project ideas and programmatic opportunities to connect with young people across the country who care about climate change.
-Scholarship opportunities are available to members.
-Teachers can join the ACE teacher network.

 Youth Environmental Activists (YEA!), part of Climate Generation, provides mentorship to individual student leaders, as well as education and support for an entire school club.
 They help students choose a project, launch a school club, and plan an effective climate campaign.